Medically reviewed by Mary Lucas, RN

 Eat a nutritious, healthy diet.
 Try to eat a balanced diet that’s built around fresh fruits and vegetables, whole grains, low-fat or nonfat dairy products and lean protein sources, such as lean meat, poultry and fish.

 Choose activities that keep your mind active.
 Although research findings are mixed overall, some studies suggest that cognitively demanding activities, such as reading or completing puzzles, may help to reduce your risk of cognitive impairment.

 Treat underlying mental health issues.
 Many mental health disorders, including major depression, can affect your cognitive function.
 If you think you may have depression or an anxiety disorder, consider seeking professional help.

 You can get help for mental health issues by asking your primary care provider to refer you to a mental health specialist, or using our online mental health services.

 Stay in control of your blood pressure.
 High blood pressure can harm your organs, including your brain.
 If you have high blood pressure, talk to your healthcare provider about your options for treating it and preventing it from causing damage.

 Maintain healthy habits.
 Finally, try to maintain a generally healthy lifestyle by getting plenty of sleep, limiting your consumption of alcohol, getting regular health screenings and, if appropriate, quitting smoking.

 In general, remember that habits and lifestyle decisions that create a healthy body tend to also produce a healthy mind.

-Used effectively, brain supplements such as our Focus Finder Brainpower Supplement can help you to get in the zone and keep yourself focused.
+Used effectively, brain supplements can help you to get in the zone and keep yourself focused.

 When it comes to brain supplements, active ingredients can make a big difference.
 When you’re comparing brain health supplements, check the ingredients labels for the substances mentioned above to verify that you’re getting something with real potential benefits., not empty promises.